jandersonmartins/markdown-cv/source/cv-en.md

 ### Employment

-- set/2019 - now: Full Stack Developer, EduSynch | Levely - Remote
+- set/2019 - now: Front-end Engineer, EduSynch | Levely - Remote

-> My main assignment is to rewrite a legacy Rails app to a new stack: GraphQL, Node.js and React stack.
-Using AdonisJS as Back-end framework and React in Front-end with many libraries like Apollo as GraphQL client, Storybook to build UI components isolated, Jest to write unit and integration tests and Cypress to End to End tests.
+> Rewrite a legacy Rails front-end to a new stack using React and some libraries like Storybook to build UI components isolated, Jest to write unit and integration tests, and Cypress to End to End tests.

+> Maintain a front-end (angular.js 1.x) app.

 - set/2018 - set/2019: Full Stack Developer, Locadados Data Solutions - Maceió/AL